azuredevops619/MCW-Intelligent-analytics/Hands-on lab/HOL step-by-step - Intelligent analytics.md

       ![The Create Event Hub blade fields display with the previously mentioned settings.](media/2020-06-29-13-44-07.png "Create Event Hub blade")

-6. Repeat steps listed 5 to create another Event Hub.
+6. Repeat step 5 to create another Event Hub in the same namespace.
 Name the event hub `awchathub2`.This one will store messages for archival and be processed by Stream Analytics.
 Stream Analytics forwards the message to Cognitive Search.

     If you select the **Event Hubs** menu item from the left menu, this will display the list of event hubs, you should see the following:

     ![A list of Event Hubs is displayed, awchathub and awchathub2 are shown in this list.](media/2019-03-20-17-01-42.png "Event Hubs created")

 7. You will create the `ChatConsole` Event Hub shared policy.
 Select **Shared access policies**, under **Settings**, within the left-hand menu.

+    >**Note**: Scope this policy to the Namespace level.

 8. In the **Shared access policies**, you are going to create a new policy that the **ChatConsole** can use to retrieve messages.
 Select **+Add**.